ATHARVA279/Luma/README.md

 ---

-Built for learning and experimentation with RAG + AI-assisted study.
+**Built to demonstrate practical AI/ML engineering skills for technical interviews and portfolio reviews.**